awcjack/joplin-expenses/README.md

 2. Navigate to the category column (3rd column) of an expense table
 3. Start typing a category name
 4. Autocomplete suggestions will appear based on your configured categories
-5. Press Tab or Enter to accept a suggestion
+5. Press Ctrl + Enter or customized keybind to accept a suggestion

 ### Auto-Sorted Tables
 - All expense tables are automatically sorted by date in descending order (newest first)